PatchTutorialsForumHelpLinksArchive

 What Are The Attacks ?

-When WinMX was created the information necessary for others to undertake activity on the network was not availble but over the years key parts of the system have been worked out and now most of the special instructions it uses are known to developers/coders, these special instructions are called "protocols" and all clients using the network have to follow them, however like MicroSoft's offerings requiring near constant updating WinMX also has a few holes and as most of you know theres no developer of the original client left to continue any updates and so we can only look at either a complete client replacement that will take a long time or a new patch release, a new patch release is the only realistic way ahead at this time.
+When WinMX was created the information necessary for others to undertake activity on the network was not availble but over the years key parts of the system have been worked out and now most of the special instructions it uses are known to developers/coders, these special instructions are called "protocols" and all clients using the network have to follow them, however like MicroSoft's offerings requiring near constant updating WinMX also has a few holes and as most of you know theres no developer of the original client left to continue any updates and so we can only look at constructing a new complete client replacement that will take a long time but will resolve any future problems.

 How Can These Attacks Be Stopped ?